canarieids/Zeek-Ubuntu-22.04/README.md

 - The general rule is 250MiB throughput per thread.
 - Well distributed load makes more efficient work.

-Fet the `processors` and `core ids`of the server.
+Fetch the `processors` and `core ids`of the server.
 Use the distribution of processors to core for similar distribution between workers.

 ```awksed
 $awk '/core id/ || /processor/' /proc/cpuinfo | sed 'N;s/\n/\t/'